Life As a Respiratory Therapist

 - Respiratory Therapist (RT)

-Job Opportunities for Respiratory Therapists
+Job Outlook for Respiratory Therapists

 The states with the most job growth for Respiratory Therapist are Utah, Idaho, and Arizona.
 Watch out if you plan on working in Rhode Island, Maryland, or Nebraska.
 These states have the worst job growth for this type of profession.